Robert Chrisman: Early life and studies

-Robert Chrisman was born on May 28, 1937, in Yuma, Arizona, and raised near Nogales, Arizona.
+Robert Chrisman was born on May 28, 1937, in Yuma, Arizona, and was raised near Nogales, Arizona.
 His parents had moved to Arizona from Chicago.
 Chrisman's father Alfred was an auto mechanic.
 His mother, Thelma Allimono, was a homemaker and later in life became a teacher.
 She was a daughter of W. D. Allimono, the first African-American certified public accountant.

-In the 1950s Chrisman's family moved to the Bay Area.
+In the 1950s, Chrisman's family moved to the Bay Area.
 He quickly became involved in the diverse San Francisco cultural scene.
 He studied literature in UC Berkeley's English department, under the mentorship of Josephine Miles.
-Independently Chrisman discovered the works of Frederick Douglass, W. E. B. Du Bois, Langston Hughes, Richard Wright, Robert Hayden, James Baldwin, Lorraine Hansberry, Vladimir Lenin, Karl Marx, Che Guevara, Pablo Neruda, Mao Tse-tung, and the Beat Generation writers.
+Independently, Chrisman discovered the works of Frederick Douglass, W. E. B. Du Bois, Langston Hughes, Richard Wright, Robert Hayden, James Baldwin, Lorraine Hansberry, Vladimir Lenin, Karl Marx, Che Guevara, Pablo Neruda, Mao Tse-tung, and the Beat Generation writers.

-Chrisman graduated from UC Berkeley in 1958 with a BA in English Literature and a minor in Philosophy.
-In 1960 he obtained an MA in English Language Arts from San Francisco State University.
+Chrisman graduated from UC Berkeley in 1958 with a BA degree in English Literature and a minor in Philosophy.
+In 1960, he obtained an MA in English Language Arts from San Francisco State University.
 Among his instructors at SF State were Herbert Blau, Mark Linenthal and James Schevill.
 Chrisman's MA thesis was a collection of poems that became the nucleus for his first book of poetry, Children of Empire (1981).
 Chrisman edited the college literary magazine, Transfer.
 His poem "Swan Lake", inspired by his then wife Gale Chrisman, received a Borestone Mountain Poetry Award and was published in its 15th annual issue, Best Poems of 1962 (1963).
 He obtained a PhD in English from the University of Michigan; his dissertation was a study of the Afro-modernist poet Robert Hayden.